ServiceNowDevProgram/code-snippets/Core ServiceNow APIs/GlideDateTime/Calculate Due date using user defined schedules/README.md

 **Pre-requisite:**
-A schedule record with valid schedule entries should be created in the cmn_schedule table
+A schedule record with valid schedule entries should be created in the cmn_schedule table A business hours value per day need to be configured In this sample, the business hours per day is configured as 8 hours i.e 9AM - 5PM.

 **Sample:**
 var daysToAdd = 4; // No of days need to be added